Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 A `Persistent Player` Prefab goes into the `Player` Prefab slot in the `NetworkManager` of Boss Room.
 As a result, Boss Room spawns a single `Persistent Player` Prefab per client, and each client owns their respective `Persistent Player` instances.

 :::note
 There is no need to mark `Persistent Player` instances as `DontDestroyOnLoad`.
-NGO automatically keeps these prefabs alive between scene loads while the connections are live.
+Netcode for GameObjects automatically keeps these prefabs alive between scene loads while the connections are live.
 :::

 The `Persistent Player` Prefab stores synchronized data about a player, such as their name and selected `PlayerAvatar` GUID.

 Each connected client owns their respective instance of the PlayerAvatar prefab.
-NGO destroys the `PlayerAvatar` instance when a scene load occurs (either to the `PostGame` or `MainMenu` scenes) or if the client disconnects.
+Netcode for GameObjects destroys the `PlayerAvatar` instance when a scene load occurs (either to the `PostGame` or `MainMenu` scenes) or if the client disconnects.

 In the `CharSelect` scene, clients select from eight possible avatar classes.
 Boss Room stores each player’s selection inside the `PersistentPlayer`'s `NetworkAvatarGuidState`.